Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

-We assume that all edge weights are normalised such that $w_e \in [0,1]$ for all $e \in E$ (which is without loss of generality).
-Recall that $\Dist$ denotes the shortest path distance from $s$ to any target node in $T$ as defined in \eqref{eq:defDist}.
-For the sake of the analysis, we make the following assumption throughout this section: The algorithm \DijkstraPrediction\ starts with a prediction $\Pred = \Dist + \mdelta$, where $\mdelta \ge 0$ is the additive error of the prediction.
+In this section, we derive our lower bounds on the savings of \DijkstraPrediction.
+We assume without loss of generality that all edge weights are normalised such that $w_e \in [0,1]$ for all $e \in E$.
+Further, for the sake of the analysis, we assume that \DijkstraPrediction\ starts with a prediction $\Pred = \Dist + \mdelta$, where $\mdelta \ge 0$ is the additive error of the prediction.

-In particular, we assume that the algorithm starts with this prediction from the beginning, while it actually only becomes available after $i_{0}$ many iterations.
-Given that $i_0$ is small, this assumption is negligible.
-Further, note that we assume that the prediction $\Pred$ is an \emph{overestimation} of the actual distance $\Dist$.
-Clearly, $\Pred$ might also be an underestimation of $\Dist$ and our algorithm also saves on queue operations in this case.
-But at this stage we do not know how to estimate these savings analytically.
+In particular, we assume that the algorithm starts with this prediction from the start (while it actually only becomes available after $i_{0}$ many iterations); but given that $i_0$ is small, this assumption is negligible.
+Note that this clearly captures the case when $\Pred$ is an \emph{overestimation} of the actual distance $\Dist$.
+But our analysis also provides bounds on the number of priority queue operations when $\Pred$ is an underestimation of $\Dist$.
+To see this, let $\Pred_{under}$ be an underestimation.
+When the algorithm is started with $\Pred_{under}$, \restart\ will iteratively inflate the prediction until it exceeds $\Dist$.
+Let $\Pred_{over}$ be this final prediction.
+Then the number of priority queue operations of \DijkstraPrediction\ with \restart\ starting with $\Pred_{under}$ is dominated by the number of priority queue queue operations of \DijkstraPrediction\ with \restart\ starting with $\Pred_{over}$.
+(Note that in the run with $\Pred_{under}$ each node can only be inserted at a later stage into the priority queue than in the run with $\Pred_{over}$.)